Ten Pruning Tips

 Spring is popping up, finally, and so the time to begin pruning is fast approaching.
 The time to prune roses is after last frost, but before spring bloom begin to appear on your roses.
 If your roses have already got buds, then wait until after they’ve bloomed, in the fall, to prune.

-- If you can, spend them extra money for good tools.
+1. If you can, spend them extra money for good tools.
 They are easier to work with and will last a lot longer; making them cheaper in the long run.
+See some recommended tools.

-- With Garden Roses don’t worry about outward facing bud-eyes and five leaflet leaf sets.
+6. With garden roses don’t worry about outward facing bud-eyes and five leaflet leaf sets.
 Just prune to strong, healthy growth at your desired height.
 And if you don’t know what a five leaflet leaf set or a bud-eye is don’t worry about it.
 You don’t need to.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.